Tggl/tggl-doc/docs/sdks/list/react.md

 :::caution
 Updating the value of `initialContext` will have no effect, use the [`useTggl`](#usetggl) hook instead
 :::

+#### onFlagEvaluation
+This function is called everytime a flag is evaluated.
+It takes an object as only parameter with the following keys: `slug`, `active`, ans `value`.

 ### useTggl
 You can use this hook anywhere inside the `<TgglProvider />`.